Graspop Metal Meeting: Location

 The festival is located in Kastelsedijk, in Dessel and is situated about 60 km away from Antwerp, 99 km from Brussels and 35 km from Eindhoven in the Netherlands.

 Dessel is a municipality with 9103 inhabitants in the province of Antwerp in Belgium.
 The 27.03 km ² comprehensive community lies in the Flemish Region, also known as Flanders, this is the officially Dutch-speaking part of Belgium.
-The distance to the neighboring country, the Netherlands, is less than 10 km.
+The distance to the Netherlands is less than 10 km.
 The largest part of the economy of Dessel is determined by different regions of the nuclear power industry.
 Dessel is the twin town of Hesse-Lichtenau.

 Tickets

 Combination tickets for the Graspop Metal Meeting include camping from Thursday to Monday, parking for a vehicle (until 2022) and entry to the festival site.
 Day tickets are available, and before 2013 they did not include camping; camping tickets could be purchased separately.
 Camping tickets allowed day ticket holders to spend the night on the camping site.
 A camping ticket was valid on the same day as the festival ticket.
 From 2013 onwards, a day ticket included admission to the campsite.

 In 2009 Graspop Metal Meeting introduced a VIP ticket.
 The VIP package consists of: parking space in the VIP car park; which is nearer the festival ground, access to the VIP lounge, and separate entrances to the campsite and the festival arena.